openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 ### General overview of actions order

-1. System boots
+1. MicroShift binary starts
-1. "Pre run" phase (failure will block "run" phase)
+1. "Data management" or "backup and/or restore" phase (failure will block next phases)
-   - Data is backed up, restore, or (in special cases) cleared.
+   - Data is backed up, restored, and/or (in special cases) cleared to allow for fresh start.
+1. Version metadata in data directory and version of MicroShift's executable are compared.
+   - Invalid upgrade paths cause MicroShift to exit with error
-   - If needed, data is migrated to newer version.
+   - If the version change is valid, version in data directory is updated with executable's version.
-1. "Run" phase
-   - All MicroShift components start
+1. All MicroShift components start - this includes Kubernetes Storage Migrator

 In parallel:
 1. greenboot runs MicroShift health check